 Provides the European Union with the necessary impetus for its development and defines the general political guidelines thereof.
 It brings together the Heads of State or Government of the Member States and the President of the European Commission.

 On 24 April 1972, Belgium, France, Germany, Italy, Luxembourg and the Netherlands decided that, in future, the exchange rates of their currencies must not diverge from one another by more than 2.25%.
 This system was known as the “snake”.

 A temporary institution set up at the start of stage II of Economic and Monetary Union on 1 January 1994.
 The EMI was dissolved in 1998 when the European Central Bank (ECB) was established.

 - European Monetary System

-The countries of the European Community formed the European Monetary System (EMS) between March 1979 and January 1999.
-The EMS exchange rate mechanism was based on a system of agreed central exchange rates between the member currencies.
-In accordance with the Maastricht Treaty, the EMS was converted to Economic and Monetary Union (EMU) in 1999.
+Between March 1979 and January 1999, the countries of the European Community formed the European Monetary System (EMS).
+The exchange rate mechanism of the EMS was based on a system of agreed central rates between participating currencies.
+In accordance with the Maastricht Treaty, the EMS was transformed into the Economic and Monetary Union (EMU) in 1999.

 - European System of Central Banks (ESCB)

 Composed of the European Central Bank (ECB) and the national central banks (NCBs) of all EU Member States, i.e. it includes, in addition to the members of the Eurosystem, the NCBs of those Member States that have not yet adopted the euro.
 The ESCB is governed by the Governing Council and the Executive Board of the ECB, and, as a third decision-making body of the ECB, by the General Council.

 - European System of Financial Supervision (ESFS)